Graduate Admissions

 Once Admitted

 We will send admissions letters to admitted and waitlisted applicants along with a link to a response form.
-Those planning to enroll will need to have official, unopened copies of their transcripts sent to our office before enrolling.
+Those planning to enroll will need to have official copies of their transcripts sent before enrolling.
+There is no deposit required to hold your place in the program.

 Requirements